-It aimed to support the government’s social mobility goals by rapidly increasing the number of young people from underrepresented groups who go into higher education.
+The programme was set up in 2017 to support the government’s social mobility goals to rapidly increase the number of young people from underrepresented groups going into higher education.

-Partnerships focused their work on local areas where higher education participation is lower than might be expected given the GCSE results of the young people who live there.
+Partnerships focus their work on local areas where higher education participation is lower than might be expected given the GCSE results of the young people who live there.

 - Contribute to reducing the gap in higher education participation between the most and least represented groups.

 - Equip young and adult learners from underrepresented groups to make an informed choice about their options in relation to the full range of routes into and through higher education and to minimise the barriers they may face when choosing the option that will unlock their potential.

 - Support a strategic local infrastructure of universities, colleges and other partners that can cut through competitive barriers, offer an efficient and low-burden route for schools and colleges to engage, and address outreach ‘cold spots’ for underrepresented groups.